AndyObtiva/glimmer/README.md

 ## Data-Binding Library

-Data-Binding enables binding GUI properties (like text and color) to Model attributes (like name and age).
+Data-Binding enables mapping GUI properties (like text and color) to Model attributes (like name and age).

+Glimmer enhances observed models automatically (including array operations like `<<` and `reject!`) on first observation.
+As such, you get automatic observable support, including nested and computed observations.
+No need to change your model code to data-bind it to the view or add repetitive boilerplate modules.
+View data-binding is truly decoupled from model logic by being able to observe any model attribute (Ruby attribute reader/writer combo or Ruby attribute reader alone for read-only data-binding when needed)

-It relies on the Observer Design Pattern and MVP (Model-View-Presenter) Architectural Pattern (a variation on MVC)
+This relies mainly on the Observer Design Pattern and the MVP (Model-View-Presenter) Architectural Pattern (a variation on MVC)

 These are the main classes concerning data-binding:
 - `Observer`: Provides general observer support including unique registration and deregistration for cleanup and prevention of memory leaks.
 Main methods concerned are: `call`, `register` (alias: `observe`), and `unregister` (alias: `unobserve` or `deregister`)